5 years ago…

 I never really felt comfortable talking about this to anyone.
 I once opened up to my then best friend and the first moment, we got into an argument, she threatened to tell my secret everyone, if she didn’t get her way.
 I felt so betrayed and hid even more.

 Due to this mental illness I lost many friends, because I distanced myself so much.
 I struggled with depression and insomnia, but was so very tired and exhausted every day.
 I was very lonely, but way too anxious to leave the house.
 I had nightmares at least 5 times a week.

-After a total of 4 years of this ongoing nightmare, exchanging one eating disorder with another, “curing” one addiction with another, with its ups and downs, I finally removed myself from the toxic environment I was in and decided to just start over.
+After a total of 4 years of this ongoing nightmare, exchanging one eating disorder with another, “curing” one addiction with another, with its ups and downs, I finally removed myself from the unhealthy environment I was in and decided to just start over.

 We want to hear your story.
 Become a Relate contributor here.